vijayanajay/simplest/docs/memory.md

 ### DON'T ❌
 - **Copy-Paste Test Classes Without Verifying Fixtures:** Avoid copy-pasting test classes and assuming the setup is correct.
 This is a common source of `AttributeError`s within the test suite itself.
 - **Leave Incomplete Test Setups:** A test failing because an attribute is missing on the test class instance (e.g., `AttributeError: 'TestClass' object has no attribute 'mock_something'`) indicates a structural flaw in the test suite, not the application code.
 This was the root cause of a failure in `TestBacktestExecution` where `self.mock_strategy_params` was not initialized in `setup_method`.

+## Anti-Pattern: Incomplete Code Relocation

+### Structural Issue Discovered (2025-06-08)
+- **Symptom:** `ImportError` during `pytest` collection, where a test file (`tests/test_cli_enhanced.py`) failed to import a function (`_generate_error_message`) from its old location (`src.meqsap.cli`).
+- **Root Cause:** A structural refactoring moved utility functions from a main package `__init__.py` to a dedicated `utils.py` submodule to improve organization.
+However, the corresponding unit test file that imported and used these functions was not updated to reflect their new location.
+This is a classic "incomplete refactoring" error.

+### Lesson & Design Principle
+- **Principle: Refactoring must include all dependents.** When moving code (functions, classes) between modules, the refactoring task is not complete until all call sites, including unit tests, are updated.
+- **Action:** Use IDE features like "Find Usages" or "Find in all files" to locate every reference to the moved symbol.
+Update all import statements accordingly.
+A failing test suite, especially during collection, is a strong signal of an incomplete structural change.

+## Test Suite Integrity

+### DO ✅
+- **Model Application Behavior Accurately:** When testing decorated functions or complex control flows (like exception-to-exit-code mapping), ensure tests mock the *inputs* that trigger the desired behavior (e.g., raising an exception) rather than mocking the *output* of the entire flow (e.g., mocking a return value that never occurs).
+- **Test the Integration Point:** For CLI error handling, mock the function that *raises* the specific exception (e.g., `_validate_and_load_config` raising `ConfigurationError`).
+Then, use the `CliRunner` to invoke the top-level command and assert that the final `result.exit_code` matches the one assigned by the error-handling decorator.
+- **Respect Function Signatures:** Ensure tests honor the return type hints of the functions they call.
+If a function is hinted to return `None`, tests should assert `result is None`, not `result == 0`.

+### DON'T ❌
+- **Write Tests Based on Incorrect Assumptions:** Avoid writing tests that expect a function to return a value (like an exit code) when its actual implementation raises exceptions or returns `None`.
+This creates false negatives and technical debt in the test suite.
+- **Mock High-Level Wrappers for Low-Level Errors:** Don't mock a high-level pipeline function to test a specific error condition.
+Instead, mock the specific, lower-level function that is responsible for that error condition to create a more precise and stable test.
+This was the root cause of multiple failures in `test_cli_enhanced.py` where `_main_pipeline` was mocked to return an integer, which it never does.